Rules of Go: Rulesets

 There are many official rulesets for playing Go.
 These vary in significant ways, such as the method used to count the final score, and in very small ways, such as whether the two kinds of "bent four in the corner" positions result in removal of the dead stones automatically at the end of the game or whether the position must be played out, and whether the players must start the game with a fixed number of stones or with an unbounded number.

 Rulesets include Japanese, Chinese, Korean, the American Go Association, Ing, and New Zealand.

+Comparison Table

 Japanese rules

 These are rules used in Japan and, with some minor differences, in Korea.
 They are in wide use throughout the West, sometimes known as "territory" rules.
 The scoring is based on territory and captured stones.
 At the end of the game, prisoners are placed in the opponent's territory and players rearrange the board so that territories are easy to count, leaving a visual image resembling the game, which some players find aesthetically pleasing.
 There is no superko (the triple ko leads to an undecided game).
 Suicide is always forbidden.
 Komi is 6.5.